goodmami/pe/docs/specification.md

   or `/`)

 If the `-` is meant literally in a character class, it is recommended to be placed as the first character to avoid confusion.
-Additionally, it is recommended that it be escaped when describing a range from or to the `-` character as the `--` sequence is a set-difference operator in regular expression engines which may undergird the **pe** parser.

 ### Nonterminal